-Summary: Responsible for implementing, managing, and conducting a fully integrated the purpose of continuous improvement of the Talent Hunt process.
+Summary: Responsible for implementing, managing, and conducting a fully integrated Talent Hunt Program.

-Talent Hunt Program.
 Utilized documented methods and procedures to bring consistency to the program.
-Conduct annual reviews and update as required for
+Conduct annual reviews and updates as required for the purpose of continuous improvement of the Talent Hunt process.